 5. Be social

 If you involve other people in your exercise routine, you’ll see a positive impact on your results.
 Finding a workout buddy can help with accountability.
-If you schedule an activity with a friend, you are less likely to cancel than if you were only canceling on yourself.
+If you schedule an activity with a friend, you are less likely to cancel than only canceling yourself.

 - Working out is a great way to meet new people.
 Try joining a running club or a tennis league.
 You’ll make friends with similar interests and stay in great shape.

 - Being organized can help make cooking seem easier.
 Try planning your meals.
-This will limit the trips you have to make to the grocery store, and will also help you stay on track with your fitness goals if you plan healthy weekly menus.
+This will limit the trips you have to make to the grocery store and help you stay on track with your fitness goals if you plan healthy weekly menus.

 2. Get the right nutrients

 When you’re cooking yourself, you can fully control the ingredients you use.
 This will help you make sure you are getting the nutrients your body needs.
 Eating well can help control your weight, and it can also give you the energy you need to exercise regularly.

 - Try to eat a diet that includes several servings a day of fresh fruits and vegetables.
 These come packed with vitamins and fiber.